Open Now

 Step 3

-Slide the nut over the tailpiece that is over the sink drain.
-Place the washer on top.
-The bevelled edge should be facing down.
-The next step is to slide the drain trap bend over the tailpiece.
-It would be best to position the bend so that the opposite end takes in the curved part of the arm trap.
+Slide the nut over the tailpiece above the sink drain.
+Pop the washer on top with the bevelled edge facing down.
+Now, slide the drain trap bend onto the tailpiece.
+Position the bend to connect smoothly with the arm trap’s curve.

-Make the necessary adjustments and tighten the slip nuts on the tailpiece and the trap bend.
+Adjust as needed and tighten the slip nuts on both the tailpiece and the trap bend.

 If the new trap arm is extended, you can cut to size using your hacksaw or PVC cutter.
 Check your p-trap kit for different trap arm sizes that are already available.